kubernetes-retired/service-catalog/docs/v1/api.md

 Two different demos were given at [10/3/2016’s sig-service-catalog meeting](https://www.youtube.com/watch?v=Kfar5Uw7CRg), both extremely promising.
 Each differed in quite a few ways, including how consumers used Kubernetes resources to communicate.

 This document details a standard API, including a schema for standard Kubernetes-native resources, to:

-- Guide the continuing efforts shown in those demos
+- Formalize an API around the service broker concept as a first-class Kubernetes (or Kubernetes-like) API for all to develop against.
-- Improve the user experience (both cluster operator and application developer)
+- Follow established patterns in the Kubernetes core API for globally-available and namespaced resources
-- Attempt to extend the Kubernetes API instead of relying on comparatively clunky Third Party Resource types (long-term goal)
+- Facilitate the development of Kubernetes-like controllers in support of the API, without undermining competition or choice
-- Ensure a consistent user experience regardless of implementation, without undermining competition or choice
+- Ensure a smooth, consistent UX for users of the API and implementors of the controllers

 # API Precedents in Kubernetes